-Hiring a cheap and wrong person will cost you, even more, when you’ll have to start from scratch.
+Hiring a cheap and wrong person will cost you, even more, when you’ll have to start from square one.

-So, here a list of question you should be asking your home theater installer
+So, here a list of questions to ask your home theater installer

 As you embark on the process of evaluating the right company for your new home theater, consider asking the following questions during your evaluation process: